smatula/rhtap-services-gitops/README.md

    * **BY UI:**
      - On confirmation screen make sure "Delete dependent objects of this resource" is not checked

-3. Manually patch the existing PVC (via UI or cli) to trigger the actual volume expansion.
+3. (If not at correct size) Manually patch the existing PVC (via UI or cli) to trigger the actual volume expansion.
 Wait for resize to complete

    * **By CLI:**
      - Get PersistentVolumeClaims: ```$oc get pvc -n <NAMESPACE>```